cloud-gov/cg-site/content/docs/ops/contingency-plan.md

 ### Activation and notification

-Similar to our [Security Incident Response Guide](https://docs.cloud.gov/ops/security-ir), the first cloud.gov team member who notices or reports a potential contingency-plan-level problem becomes the **Incident Commander** (communications coordinator) until recovery efforts are complete or the Incident Commander role is explicitly reassigned.
+The first cloud.gov team member who notices or reports a potential contingency-plan-level problem becomes the **Incident Commander** (communications coordinator) until recovery efforts are complete or the Incident Commander role is explicitly reassigned.

+If the problem is identified as part of a [security incident response situation]({{< relref "security-ir.md" >}}) (or becomes a security incident response situation), the same Incident Commander (IC) should handle the overall situation, since these response processes must be coordinated.

-They first notify and coordinate with the people who are authorized to decide that cloud.gov is in a contingency plan situation:
+The IC first notifies and coordinates with the people who are authorized to decide that cloud.gov is in a contingency plan situation:

 * From cloud.gov:
     * Program Managers